OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/resources-and-data-models/aisp/account-access-consents.md

     "Status": "AWAU",
     "StatusUpdateDateTime": "2017-05-02T00:00:00+00:00",
     "CreationDateTime": "2017-05-02T00:00:00+00:00",
-    "StatusReason": [{
+    "StatusReason": [
+      {
         "StatusReasonCode": "U036",
-      "StatusReasonDescription":"Waiting for completion of consent authorisation to be completed by user", }],
+        "StatusReasonDescription": "Waiting for completion of consent authorisation to be completed by user" }
+    ],
     "Permissions": [
       "ReadAccountsDetail",
       "ReadBalances",